Bisaloo/contactdata/README.md

 (please cite them in your publications, alongside this package).

+**Note that this package does not make any geopolitical statement and only provides the data as it has been published.**

 contactdata offers an easier access to this data, makes it readily compatible with [tidyverse](https://www.tidyverse.org/) packages, such as [ggplot2](https://ggplot2.tidyverse.org/), via the